Arthur (Art) Carichner

 20180318GH_041.jpg

-Eleck received a Bachelor of Music degree from Baldwin-Wallace and a Master’s from Ithaca College.
+Richard (Rick) Eleck served as conductor of the Ithaca Concert Band from 2015 until 2026.
+He received a Bachelor of Music degree from Baldwin-Wallace and a Master’s from Ithaca College.
 He joined the Music Education faculty at Ithaca College in 2017 with responsibilities focused on teacher education.
 He was the Director of Bands at Cortland Senior High School from 1986 until retiring in 2017.
 His responsibilities included conducting the wind ensemble and concert band as well as directing the jazz, marching and pep bands.
 Eleck is well known as an All-State and Major Organization adjudicator and clinician.
 Prior to teaching in Cortland, he was the Director of Jazz Studies at Cayuga Community College.
 He is a sought after guest conductor and clinician throughout New York State.

 Eleck, who has been a proponent of life-long music making, said, “I am both humbled and honored to have been offered the opportunity to be co-conductor of the Ithaca Concert Band.
 I have often said that playing a musical instrument should not stop at the high school level, and this band accomplishes the mission at an extremely high level.”